 Drupal CMS is often the first choice for developing large scale websites and web applications.
-It is powerful and reliable.
 There is no doubt about that.
-Yet, talking about migration from Drupal 7 to Drupal 8 is a topic that requires further discussion.
+Yet, the Drupal 8 vs Drupal 7 question requires further discussion.

 Drupal has a highly devoted and efficient community.
 They are ready to work constantly on the platform’s improvements and technical impediments.

 They work carefully on the release cycle keeping in mind the needs of their users (find out Drupal 9 release date) With each released version, Drupal brings innovative solutions able to elevate any business.

 However, it’s crucial to keep up with its changes regardless of the upcoming trends.

 Drupal 7, on the other hand, is losing the attention of the community (learn more about Drupal 7 end of life)

-Which features give Drupal 8 a lead over the Drupal 7?
+Which features give Drupal 8 a lead over Drupal 7?

-The newest Drupal version has a wider use.
+The newest Drupal version has wider use.
 They introduced already elaborated systems and a bunch of new functionalities developers can use to create powerful web solutions and build powerful Drupal websites.